sshyran/MarkLogic-NiFi/_pages/nifi-features.md

  * **Replace** Overwrites documents with the value returned by the transform, just like REST write transforms.
 This is the default behavior.
  * **Ignore** Run the transform on each document, but ignore the value returned by the transform because the transform will do any necessary database modifications or other processing.
 For example, a transform might call out to an external REST service or perhaps write multiple additional documents.

+State Index
+ : Definition of the index which will be used to keep state to restrict future calls. *Currently only supports xs:dateTime indexes.*

+State Index Type
+ : Type of index to determine state for next set of documents.
+ * **Element Index** Index on an element.
+(Namespaces can be defined with dynamic properties prefixed with 'ns:'.)
+ * **JSON Property Index** Index on a JSON property.
+ * **Path Index** Index on a Path.
+(Namespaces can be defined with dynamic properties prefixed with 'ns:'.)

 Server Transform
  : The name of REST server transform to apply to every document as it's written.